top of page

 About the Exhibition

-The Museum of Ideas presents the exhibition In Search of the Unknown Hero by Kyiv-based artist Wodeman.
+The Museum of Ideas presented the exhibition In Search of the Unknown Hero by Kyiv-based artist Wodeman.

 “These portraits,” the artist notes, “are a search for the image of the unknown hero, not by attempting to imagine them, but through direct recreation from unconscious inner sources, although there is a sense that the collective unconscious is also reflected in them.”